 A new approach to traditional taco shells using zucchini.
 All that is needed is a few ingredients, and you'll be sure to impress your family and friends.
 Full of flavor and can be ready, including bake time in around 30 minutes.

 If you enjoy the idea of creative taco shells be sure to check out our hashbrown taco shells recipe.

 Making taco shells at home can be a fun experience.
 You can bake them, fry them and shape them into whatever shape you'd like for your presentation.

 - Fajita Seasoning (homemade recipe below)

 (Use a cross-cut by cutting the green onions into coins.
-Making the cuts thin, but please do not just chop away or the presentation could end up a little bit too busy)
+Make the cuts thin, but please do not just chop away, or the presentation could end up a little bit too busy.

 Add fajita season and salt to the bowl – one tablespoon fajita | two teaspoons salt

 Recipe Makes Extra (For the recipe only, you can cut the recipe by ⅔rd)

 Combine all ingredients stir carefully, trying not to break or tear the zucchini.